helidon-io/helidon/fault-tolerance/DESIGN.md

 Configuration:
 - parallel execution limit
-- executor service
-- queue
 - number of queued records
+- executor service - needed to process enqueued records

 # Circuit Breaker
 Defines a circuit breaker policy to an individual method or a class.